Lipi Singh

 Lipi Singh is a 2016 batch Indian Police Service officer, who has served on various significant positions in Bihar Police.
 Singh is a daughter of former Janata Dal (United) leader, Ramchandra Prasad Singh, who was once considered close to Bihar Chief Minister Nitish Kumar, before joining Bharatiya Janata Party.
 She is known primarily for her actions against Bihar politician, Anant Kumar Singh, who was wanted by police in several criminal cases, including murder and possession of harmful weapons.
 Singh was made investigation incharge of the cases against Anant Singh.
 She had also served as the Assistant Superintendent of the Anti Terrorist Squad, where she was transferred during 2019 Bihar Lok Sabha elections by Election Commission of India.
 After the elections, she was reposted as the Sub Divisional Police Officer of Barh.
-In 2021, she was made Superintendent of Police for sharsha district.
+In 2021, she was made Superintendent of Police for Saharsa district.
 Singh is married to Indian Administrative Service officer, Suharsha Bhagat, a resident of Samastipur district of Bihar.